 - Plant site: minor bulk earthworks, civil works, building works, electrical works and mechanical installation.
 Site revegetation continued outside the construction footprint.
-Construction verification and cleaning activities continued, and early commissioning works were conducted. - Utilities alignment: Reinstatement of the alignment continued during the reporting period.
-The power cable was successfully energised from the Cranbourne Terminal Station to the Plant site. - Marine works: completion of marine construction activities.
+Commissioning works were extended from Stream 1 to Streams 2 and 3.
+The first 50 GL stream is operational and Preliminary Commercial Acceptance was achieved on 29 September 2012. - Utilities alignment: Reinstatement of the alignment was on hold for most of the reporting period due to wet weather.
+Reinstatement activities restarted in the second half of August.

-During the reporting period a total of three formal audit findings were raised, all of these Areas for Improvement.
-A list of all the audit findings, as well as corrective and preventive actions to the end of June 2012 taken by AquaSure and TDJV to close the findings is given in Appendix 1.
+During the reporting period a total of four formal audit findings were raised, all of these were classified as Areas for Improvement.
+All the open audit findings, including the three previously open Non-compliances were closed at the end of the reporting period.
+A list of all the audit findings, as well as corrective and preventive actions to the end of September 2012 taken by AquaSure and TDJV to close the findings is given in Appendix 1.

-The number of audit findings raised this reporting period continued the fall as noted in previous reporting periods.
+The number of audit findings raised this reporting period continued to be low compared to earlier reporting periods.
 This is consistent with the nature of the Project activities.
-Work along the Utilities alignment is almost complete, and at the Plant site construction activities are increasingly under cover and on paved surfaces, while the commissioning activities are yet to be fully underway.
-This reduces the overall environmental risk of construction activities.
+At the plant site construction activities are increasingly under cover and on paved surfaces, which significantly reduces the overall environmental risk.
+Activities at the plant site focused on commissioning activities, and the 7-day Performance Test of Stream 1 was completed.
+Work along the Utilities alignment is almost complete, with only minor rectification and reinstatement works being undertaken.